jwilsson/LightTip/README.md

-# jQuery LightTip 1.0.7
+# jQuery LightTip 1.0.8
 LightTip is a tiny jQuery plugin for creating tooltips on any element.

 http://jonathanwilsson.com/projects/jquery-lighttip/

 ## Features
 * Animated display of the toolip.
-* Choose with attribute to pull data from.
+* Choose which attribute to pull data from.
 * Control the distance between the mouse pointer and LightTip.
 * Delay the viewing and hiding of LightTip.
 * Lock the position of LightTip or let it follow the mouse.
 * Supports HTML content in LightTip.
-* Tiny, 494 bytes minified and gzipped.
+* Tiny, 543 bytes (< 1kB) minified and gzipped.

 ### Options
 * animate (Default true) boolean Whether to animate the display of LightTip.